mpetroff/print-maps/readme.md

 ## Building

-Add your Mapbox access token to `js/script.js`, run a local webserver such as `python3 -m http.server`, and open `index.html`.
+Run a local webserver such as `python3 -m http.server`, and open `index.html`.

 ## Attribution